Mike and I had the most fantastic trip up in to the North of Vietnam along the frontier with China.

 Mike and I both took half day leave on the Friday.

-Bangkok Weekend Warriors with Monday to Friday jobs.
+Both Bangkok based and Monday to Friday jobs.

 Need to manage our desire to ride with work.